gauniverseorg/ga-docs/docs/Tutorials/reporting.md

 ### Crafting an Order Details Cube

-1. Navigate to the Multidimensional section.
+1. Navigate to Data -> Data Model -> <your_data_model_name\> -> Multidimensional -> Container Dimension
-2. Select Container Cube.
-3. Click Add New One.
+2. Click the + button in the bottom left corner
+3. Assign the table a name
+    - Note: This name can't be changed
 4. Select ROLAP
-5. Add the Customer, Status, Product, and Time dimensions.
+5. Add the Customer, Status, Product, and Time dimensions
 6. Define values for ItemPrice
    • double type
    • aggregations sum